-Better Know a… Municipality (Part One) Posted by sasha on Jul 3, 2012 in Art, Culture, food, history, sightseeing, travel, Uncategorized
+Better Know a… Municipality (Part One) Posted by sasha on Jul 3, 2012 in Culture, Uncategorized

 In a new series here on the Transparent Chinese blog, we’ll be diving deeper into China by examining the various regions of this massive country, one by one.
 In a nod to Stephen Colbert and his “Better Know a District” segment, we’ll be looking closely at each region and introducing some basic facts and interesting information.
 The country known officially as the People’s Republic of China is composed of 22 provinces (or 23, depending on who you ask…), five autonomous regions, four municipalities, and two special administrative regions.
 That’s a whole lot to cover, but thankfully we’re up to the task.
 Each month we’ll discuss a few, so keep an eye on the blog for the next year or two, and we’ll make our way through this fascinating country together!